 I just had to give my son a homemade gift for Christmas for his bedroom.
 We are going bold and graphic in there so this World Map Wall Art was perfect.
-Map art is trendy but he is really into maps and globes right now.
+Map art is trendy, but he is really into maps and globes right now.
 As a mama, that makes me so proud!
+This is also a great idea for over a homework station while they study.

 First, I started off with a sheet of plywood that my husband cut into 12″ x 12″ squares, 6 of them in total.
 I primed and painted them blue for the ocean.
 I painted the sides blue as well.

 I created a world map and sized it to the appropriate measurements in Photoshop and chopped it up into six quadrants.

 Download Silhouette Cut Files:

 Files are for personal use only and not to be used in the production or distribution of items/services for profit.
 Any linkbacks must point to this post and not directly to the file download.
 If you don’t have a cutting machine, that’s ok because:

 >>If you would like the PDF version, scroll to the bottom of this post!<<